The Memo: 26 Aug—1 Sep 2024

 3. Burkina Faso

-At least 100 villagers and soldiers were killed in a weekend attack by al-Qaida-linked jihadis in central Burkina Faso, making it one of the deadliest assaults this year.
+At least 100 villagers and soldiers were killed in a weekend attack by al-Qaeda-linked jihadis in central Burkina Faso, making it one of the deadliest assaults this year.
 The attack occurred in Barsalogho, where villagers were forced to dig trenches for security outposts before being targeted by the JNIM group.
-Al-Qaida claimed responsibility, asserting control over a militia position in the strategic town of Kaya.
+Al-Qaeda claimed responsibility, asserting control over a militia position in the strategic town of Kaya.

 Intelligence, Espionage, Assassination and Covert Actions